 - Tell them that this is a successful effort and that you want them to succeed.
 Set up an activation bonus so they can begin advertising you right away.

 - Diversify.
-Make sure you are not just reliant on one type of affiliate to boost revenue.
+Ensure you do not rely on one type of affiliate to boost revenue.
 It’s not a good idea to put “all your eggs in one basket.”
 Make sure you have a diverse range of affiliate partners.

 - Optimize.
-Examine the many types of affiliates in your program and consider optimizing each group.
+Examine your program’s many types of affiliates and consider optimizing each group.
 Because content, blogs, and coupon sites can all be optimized differently, it’s critical to develop approaches and strategies for each.

 Remember to communicate.

-Communicating with your partners is, in my opinion, one of the most important ways to set yourself up for success.
-Send affiliate newsletters via our platform that support your affiliate program, schedule monthly, bi-weekly, or weekly calls, and always react quickly to emails.
-I also want to provide partners with other ways to communicate, such as email, Skype, and even phone conversations.
+Communicating with your partners is one of the most important ways to set yourself up for success.
+Send affiliate newsletters that support your affiliate program via our platform, schedule monthly, bi-weekly, or weekly calls, and always react quickly to emails.
+You also want to provide partners with other communication methods like email, Skype, and even phone conversations.

-Be aware of the time zones so you can reach out to partners at the best possible time.
+Be aware of the time zones to reach out to partners at the best possible time.

 Plan ahead of time.